-The weather in the Lake District is notoriously unreliable, but around this time of year you can guarantee that it will definitely chuck it down at some point, so it’s always a good idea to have a Plan B up your sleeve in case of a sudden downpour!
-Even when the weather isn’t cooperating, there’s plenty of things to see and do in Keswick that you can do indoors.
+Summer has been glorious so far but the long needed rain has now begun.
+The weather in the Lake District can be notoriously unpredictable, but you can guarantee that it will definitely throw it down at some point.
+It’s always a good idea to have a Plan B up your sleeve in case of a sudden downpour.
+Even when the weather isn’t co-operating, there’s plenty of things to see and do in Keswick that you can do indoors.
 Read on for our suggestions.

 Derwent Pencil Museum

-Did you know that Keswick is the home of the first pencil?
+Did you know that Keswick is the home of the first pencil and Borrowdale was a centre of graphite mining from the 16th century?
 The Derwent Pencil Museum takes you on a journey through a replica graphite mine - discover how pencils were used in WW2 to hide secret maps, and marvel at one of the largest colour pencils in the world, measuring almost 8 metres.
-The Derwent Pencil Museum is a fun attraction for all the family, with a quiz to take part in as you make your way through the museum, frequent art workshops, a fine art gift shop, and an artisan cafe where you can relax with a drink and slice of cake while the kids enjoy colouring in with their world-famous Derwent pencils.
+The Derwent Pencil Museum is a fun attraction for all the family, with regular children's activities throughout the summer.
+There is also a coffee shop and fantastic art shop with a wide selection of art supplies to get creative at home or for lovely presents.

 If you’d like to learn more about the local area, the Keswick Museum is a great place to start.
-The Keswick Museum features a fantastic local history collection, going back as far as Roman times, as well as unique and interesting exhibits such as a man trap, a set of musical stones, and even a 700 year old mummified cat!
-Keswick Museum has won awards such as Museum of the Year in the 2015 Cumbria Life Culture Awards, and Best Small Visitor Attraction in the 2015 Cumbria Tourism Awards.
-As well as the exhibits and art collections, the museum also holds family activities, guided tours, events and talks.
+The Keswick Museum features a fantastic local history collection, going back as far as Roman times.
+Exhibitions, events and displays tell the story of Keswick's landscape, history and culture with a shop and great cafe.
+The museum also holds family activities, guided tours, events and talks.

-Another great way to spend a rainy day in Keswick is exploring our town centre, where we have a wealth of quirky cafés and shops, cosy pubs, and restaurants of all cuisines.
-At this time of year, Keswick is a fantastic place to do a spot of Christmas gift shopping, with a range of independent shops offering local produce, clothing, gifts, jewellery, toys, food and drink, and much more.
-There are tons of cafés and restaurants to explore, with everything from bakeries and delis, to burger parlours and restaurants offering food from Italy, Thailand, Mexico and more.
-Put your feet up at the end of a long day in one of Keswick’s many pubs, where you can enjoy a local pint and classic pub food from beside a roaring fire.
+Another great way to spend a rainy day in Keswick is exploring our town centre, where we have a wealth of independent cafés and shops, cosy pubs, and restaurants.
+There is a wide range of independent shops and galleries offering local produce, clothing, gifts, jewellery, toys, food and drink, and much more.
+There are lots of options for eating out with everything from coffee shops and delis to patisseries, tearooms and restaurants.
+Put your feet up at the end of a long day in one of Keswick’s many pubs, where you can enjoy a local pint and classic pub food.

 We hope that this blog post has given you some ideas on what Keswick has to offer during the occasional spell of bad weather!
 For more information about Keswick and things to do in the local area, visit visitkeswick.com.